chris-j-akers/thos-light-jekyll-theme/README.md

 ## introduction

-Tho's Light is a [Jekyll](http://jekyllrb.com) theme that, by default, places content centrally with a simple sidebar to the left and (for posts) a clickable table of contents fixed to the right.
+Tho's Light is a [Jekyll](http://jekyllrb.com) theme that, by default, places content centrally with a simple sidebar to the left and (for posts) a navigable table of contents that scrolls down with the main panel.

 <img src="site-assets/images/2020-11-10-blog-post-example.png" />